 Brown patch disease is caused by a single species of fungus, Rhizoctonia.
 Like all of these weeds and fungal issues, we see it in mid- to late-summer when the weather is hot and humid.
 Brown patch is a foliar disease, meaning that it harms the blades of grass but not the crown of the plant or the root system, so that makes it easier for the grass to recover.

-Brown patch appears as irregular circular patches in the lawn that are brownish yellow in color and range from 6 inches to several feet in diameter.
+Brown patch appears as irregular circular patches on the lawn that are brownish yellow in color and range from 6 inches to several feet in diameter.
 The affected leaves usually remain upright, and close inspection shows lesions on the leaves that are tan in color and irregular in shape with a dark brown border.

 The ring itself is typically 1/4 to 1/2 inch wide and is most visible in the morning.
 Sometimes grass within the ring is entirely killed, creating a sunken look to the patch, but more often the grass inside the patch simply becomes thinner than the surrounding lawn.

-Besides heat and humidity, the main factors inviting brown patch are excessive nitrogen and irrigation, which means that very lush and green lawns can be susceptible.
+Besides heat and humidity, the main factors inviting brown patches are excessive nitrogen and irrigation, which means that very lush and green lawns can be susceptible.
 Other factors include lack of air movement, poor soil drainage, excessive thatch, and compacted soils, which means that poorly maintained lawns can also be prone to brown patch disease.